 - 1. Substantial coursework from a challenging academic institution or program - 2.
-Required and appropriate courses for specific areas of study - 3.
+Evidence of relevant coursework and experiences related to requested field of study - 3.
+Required and appropriate courses for specific areas of study - 4.
 Evidence of a positive academic trend